 My fists clench.
 I respond slowly and deliberately, forcing myself not to scream and throw something at him.
 “On another day, we can talk about selfishness, but not today.”

-I could’ve thought maybe I should continue working out and eating well to set a good example for my newborn.
-But that was inconvenient because I was gaining weight.
-So, I’ll admit I hid under the umbrella of being a sacrificial father and not caring for my body due to the newborn.
+I could’ve thought I should continue working out and eating well to set a good example for my newborn, but that would have been inconvenient because I was gaining weight.
+So, I’ll admit I hid under the umbrella of being a sacrificial father and not caring for my body because of the newborn.

 When my grandmother cooked, my wife would help set up the table.
 My grandmother would bring the food over and then pile it on my plate.
 She’d always serve me a large portion, piling on the rice, beans, meat, and plantains.